2. How would you describe the food they ate?

 Question 2: Does text messaging, Instagram, and Facebook help or hurt young peoples' abilities to communicate face to face through verbal conversations?

 Our World History class blog brings students together in an online discussion forum.
 Weekly topics will be posted for students to discuss.
 Students will receive an additional five points each week for quality responses to our blog topics.
 Please remember to post respectful and insightful comments and include your full name and period at the conclusion of your response.
-In addition, you will be required to comment on at least one other student's post to receive the full 5 points.
+In addition, you will be required to comment on at least two other students' post to receive the full 5 points.